 All BSc* students have the opportunity to spend between two and four weeks undertaking an international clinical elective placement.
 Previous students have undertaken placements in Australia, Barbados, Cape Verde, Germany, Ghana, Hong Kong, India, Ireland, Kenya, Malawi, Nepal, New Zealand, Philippines, Romania, Seychelles, South Africa, Sri Lanka, Tanzania, Thailand, Uganda and USA.

 In addition to the four week elective placement, students are also given the opportunity to apply for a 9-week Erasmus placement in Europe with one of our partner institutions in France, Ireland, Malta, Norway, Spain or Sweden.

 For all courses, selection is made on the basis of meeting entry requirements, academic potential and evidence of commitment to nursing.
 View advice for applicants

 and find out more about the selection process

 .
-All offers are subject to attending a selection day; satisfactory health screening; criminal records disclosure; and eligibility for an NHS student bursary.
+All offers are subject to attending a selection day, satisfactory health screening and criminal records disclosure.

 We usually hold nursing open days from May to October; please visit our School website